Arrive in Kathmandu anytime. Then dinner and drinks to meet the group in one of Kathmandu’s local favourite haunts.

 Back to our backpacking routes.
 We leave our cute hotel early in the morning and head on the local bus through the Himalayas to Pokhara, home to Nepal’s best trekking areas.
 Located on the side of the atmospheric Fewa Tal Lake, we’ll arrive in time for our charity project briefing from our partner community, a delicious dinner and an early night ready for the hard work tomorrow.

 Time to get your hands dirty.
-Our partner project, on the outskirts of Pokhara, is still recovering from the horrific 2015 earthquake, killing in excess of 8,000 people and rendering 10s of thousands homeless.
+Our partner project, in the foothills of the Himalayas, is still recovering from the horrific 2015 earthquake, killing in excess of 8,000 people and rendering 10s of thousands homeless.
 We’re still in talks with the community as to how best allocate our funds to their needs, regardless of what they decide, it’ll be hot, sweaty and hugely worthwhile.

 Another full day at our partner project, painting, manuel labour, and a few coke breaks to keep the sunstroke at bay!